aruidev/md-juice/readme.md

 ### Basic setup

 #### Import the Styles
-Import the md-juice CSS to your global styles by updating the global styles.css file.
+Import the MD-Juice CSS to your global styles by updating the global styles.css file.
 This ensures the styles are available application-wide without conflicts.

 ```css
 @import '@aruidev/md-juice';